ZedMcChen/bigdata/README.md

 	    Epoch time is used for sorting to cater for distributed web servers and other time changes such as summer times.

+	    To use, do the following:

+	    $ mvn package
+	    $ java -jar target/counter-0.1-SNAPSHOT-jar-with-dependencies.jar

 citation:   A tool that parses Common Crawl data set (https://commoncrawl.org/) to
             extract citation data.